rickyli1010/memories/README.md

 [![Product Name Screen Shot][product-screenshot]](https://share-me-rl.netlify.app/)

-Shareme is a social media platform and visual discovery engine where users can discover and save ideas for various interests.
+Memories is a social media platform and visual discovery engine where users can discover and save ideas for various interests.
 It allows users to create and manage collections of visual bookmarks, known as "pins," that can include images, videos, and other media.
 These pins are organized on personalized boards, and users can explore content created by others.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>